8 Things You Need to Know Before Hiring an Edmonton Real Estate Lawyer

 It's important you know who will do most of the work on your case.
 Don't forget you're most likely going to be talking to this person all the time.
 Sometimes, the right Edmonton real estate lawyer isn't the one who has an impressive resume.

-It's the person who can make you feel at ease - an attorney you can establish rapport with so you don't have any qualms cooperating with him or her.
+It's the person who can make you feel at ease - a lawyer you can establish rapport with so you don't have any qualms cooperating with him or her.

 7. Transparency is Key